Fullstak-nl/medusa-plugin-postmark/README.md

 ## Acknowledgement

-This plugin borrows extensively from medusa-plugin-sendgrid by Oliver Juhl.
+This plugin is originally based on medusa-plugin-sendgrid by Oliver Juhl.